jhades/angular2-redux-store/README.md

     npm install -S angular2-redux-store

+This installs a CommonJs version of the library in node_modules, ready to be consumed by Webpack or SystemJs.

-A lot of the current Angular 2 examples use SystemJs.
-If you want to consume this library using Jspm/SystemJs, first install jspm globally:
+If you want to consume this library using Jspm, first install jspm globally:

     npm install -g jspm